 With a change of responsibility, account holders can let another person take ownership of an existing T-Mobile line or account.
 Only the current owner of an account can authorize an ownership transfer.
 It's a good idea for both parties to review the T-Mobile Terms & Conditions before the change of responsibility.
-Please note that you will only able to move a number if it has been active on the current account for 90 days.
+Please note that you will only be able to move a number if it has been active on the current account for 90 days.

-Business line or account:
+Business line

-- 21 lines or fewer: Print, sign and email the attached PDF form to BusinessCare@T-MobileSupport.com or fax it to 1-877-214-5937.
+- 21 lines or fewer: Print and sign the Business Change of Responsibility form (PDF best experienced with Adobe Acrobat Reader).
+Send the completed form to BusinessCare@T-MobileSupport.com or fax it to 1-877-214-5937.

 - 22 or more lines: Contact Business Customer Service for help with transferring ownership.